-Router Both the ADSL Modem and the Router features are operational.
+Device Name This field displays the current name of this device.
+Device Mode Only the ADSL Modem component is operational.
+Router - Both the ADSL Modem and the Router features are operational.
 In this mode, this device can provide shared Internet Access to all your LAN users.
 Also, by default, it acts a DHCP Server, providing an IP address and related information to all Wireless and LAN users.
-Modem Only the ADSL Modem component is operational.
+Modem - Only the ADSL Modem component is operational.
 All Router features are disabled.
-This device is "transparent" - it does not perform any operations or make any changes to the network traffic passing through it. • You need to have a DHCP Server on your LAN to provide IP addresses to the Wireless clients using this Access Point. • All traffic received on either the Wireless or LAN interface will be sent over the ADSL connection.
+This device is "transparent" - it does not perform any operations or make any changes to the network traffic passing through it.
+You need to have a DHCP Server on your LAN to provide IP addresses to the Wireless clients using this Access Point.
+After changing the mode, this device will restart, which will take a few seconds.
+The menu will also change, depending on the mode you are in.
+Language Select the desired option from the drop-down list.